JJRJR/sales_analysis_python/README.md

 San Francisco  $8,262,203.91

-Q: What time should we display adverstisement to maximize likelihood of customer's buying product?
+## What time should we display adverstisement to maximize likelihood of customer's buying product?

+image.png

+Peak sales time is at 11am and again at 7pm.

-Q: What products are most often sold together?
+## What products are most often sold together?

+iPhone and Lightning Charging Cable 1005

-Q: What product sold the most?
+## What product sold the most?
 Why do you think it sold the most?

+image.png

 How Much Probability?
 How much probability for next people will ordered USB-C Charging Cable?